CA-APM/docker-TimImage_builder/README.md

 `~# ./TIMImage_builder.sh`

 _Note: Every interactive mode will create a configuration file in the "cfgs" directory.
-You can then use it for Automated mode._
+You can then use it for the *automated* mode._

-#### Automated mode, provide a configuration file as argument.
+#### Automated mode: provide a configuration file as argument
 `~# ./TIMImage_builder.sh cfgs/tim9.7.0.cfg`

 In both cases, the script will show the current settings and ask for